On local divisor class groups of complete intersections: Acknowledgements

 \section{Acknowledgements}

-I want to thank Victor Fadinger and Alfred Geroldinger for interesting discussions on the topic.
-I am also very grateful to Salvatore Tringali for his helpful comments on the editing of the manuscript.
+I want to thank Victor Fadinger-Held and Alfred Geroldinger for interesting discussions on the topic.
+I am also very grateful to Salvatore Tringali and to the anonymous referee for their helpful comments on the presentation of the manuscript.